 Logging Road Surface Drainage Network means the system of drainage facilities and structures associated with logging roads, which are used to control, divert, or cross over water.
-[Note: This definition is part of the Road Management Plan 2007 rule package.
-The rule is subject to pending litigation, which may enjoin, and therefore render inoperable, this definition.]

 Long Term Significant Adverse Effect on fish, wildlife, or listed species known to be primarily associated with late succession forest stands means an effect that creates an identifiable trend or set of conditions which provide a substantial level of scientific evidence that a population of one or more species of fish, wildlife, or listed species primarily associated with late succession forest stands will become extirpated from a significant portion of its current range in the Forest District within the planning horizon.